hetuo/MapReduce/README.md

 When and where was the hottest temperature observed in the dataset?
 Is it an anomaly?<br>
 Hottest 9g76dbr175ez 2015-04 329.7295<br>![](/image/image3.png)<br>
+It is not an anomaly.
+I went to Mexico, it is extremely hot there.
+I dont want to go there anymore, never and ever!

 Where are you most likely to be struck by lightning?
 Use a precision of 4 Geohash characters and provide the top 3 locations.<br>
 lighting	cft9	9.990485252140819E-4<br>![](/image/image4.png)<br>